 - Fly non-stop whenever possible.
-If a flight is cancelled you can either stay comfortably at home or spend an extra day at your destination.
-Otherwise you run the risk of being stuck in a connecting airport.
+If a flight is canceled you can either stay comfortably at home or spend an extra day at your destination.
+Otherwise, you run the risk of being stuck in a connecting airport.

 - If a connecting flight is unavoidable and you have a tight window, let the flight attendant know.
 They may work with you to ensure you get off the plane quickly.

 - Book your flights for early in the morning.
-If your flight does get cancelled or delayed, this gives you a better chance of getting on a later flight if your original flight is canceled or delayed.
+You’ll have a better chance of getting on a later flight if your original flight is canceled or delayed.

 - Avoid traveling over holiday weekends if possible.
-These are peak travelling times and could limit your chances of getting on a later flight due to cancellation.
+These are peak travel times and could limit your chances of getting on a later flight due to cancellation.

 Winter Driving Safety Tips

-With ice and snow covered roads, snow drifts, and low visibility, it is critical to be prepared while driving during the winter season.
-Unlike with flying, where all flight (or cancellation of flight) decisions are made by professionals, it is up to you to make the safest choice while driving.
+With ice and snow-covered roads, snowdrifts, and low visibility, it is critical to be prepared while driving during the winter season.
+Unlike flying, where all flight decisions are made by professionals, it is up to you to make the safest choice while driving.
 Follow the below safety tips while traveling in your car.

 - Know the forecast for your entire route, not just where you are currently.